 ANZAC biscuits are a traditional Australian and New Zealand ANZAC day treat.
 The biscuits (cookies) can be crunchy or chewy.
 Packed with oats, butter and golden syrup make them an addictive treat.

 Nothing beats a homemade ANZAC biscuit.
 The ones purchased from the local supermarket are not the same.

 Part of the joy with these biscuits, or cookies for my American readers, is the smell when baking.

 The smell that escapes from the oven is both comforting and delightful.
 It is the combination of sugar, golden syrup and butter.
 The smell tantalises nostrils and is pure bliss.

 For my non Aussie and NZ readers, you probably are wondering what ANZAC is.
 ANZAC stands for Australian & New Zealand Army Corps.

 ANZAC day falls on the 25th April, a day where we spend the time to reflect on the brave women and men of our armed forces, red cross, other groups and individuals.

 We remember what these people have done/do during war and peace.
 Protecting their homelands and assisting those that are in need in other countries.

 ANZAC day means reflection and showing our respect to so many that have sacrificed so much for us.
 To remember those that have fallen.
 Lest We Forget.
-I am not going to bore you with military history, how people are expendable and the sad fact that there will always be war in one form another.

-- 2 tablespoons generous golden syrup
+- 40 ml (2 generous tablespoons) golden syrup

 - 110 grams butter